Being bloated isn’t much fun.

 And while this isn’t a problem for many, if you are experiencing digestive discomfort, establishing a consistent eating pattern is a good place to start before trying any of the more advanced strategies.

-This involves eating your 3 main meals (or however many you typically eat) per day at as close to the same time every day as you can.
-And, most importantly, when you are eating, eat mindfully and until you’re 80% full…
+This involves eating your 3 main meals (or however many you typically eat per day) at as close to the same time every day as you can.
+And, most importantly, when you are eating – eat slowly, mindfully and until you’re 80% full, ideally without your smartphone in your hand!

 As a caveat here, some people with digestive issues have good success when following more of an intermittent fasting or time-restricted eating approach.
 This usually involves short windows of eating with longer windows of not eating.